josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/⚖️_power_play_and_containment.md

 ---

+Although a word of potentially late caution:

+This entire process does mean you create an extremely obvious set of populations to monitor as a source of malicious intent to the state; your high-friction individuals to neutralise are extremely easy to profile and then, from that data, catch any others.

+---

 ## 🌌 Constellations
 💰 ⚖️ 🎭 ⏱️ 🧠 🏗 💼 ♀️ ❓ — capitalism, contract, etiquette, inversion, power, play, patriarchy, labour, gender, respectability.